Canning pumpkin first in the pressure canner makes it safe to store and quick to use later in pumpkin butter, pies, muffins, or other pumpkin recipes.

 When you are canning pumpkin you need to cut your pumpkin into cubes about 1 inch. (remember no pureeing!)
 Place in a large stock pot.
 Add water and bring to a boil.
 Simmer 2 minutes.
 You don't need to cook thoroughly, just enough to warm the pumpkin up and place in your jars hot.

 Using a slotted spoon I then scooped out the pumpkin and placed in jars.
-I then filled each jar with the cooking water leaving a 1 inch headspace.
+If you want salt, add one teaspoon per quart and 1/2 tsp per pint.
+Then fill each jar with the cooking water leaving a 1 inch headspace.

 Using a plastic spatula or other small tool release any air bubbles.
 There is a tool you can buy for this step but I find my orange peeler is perfect.